Abdul-Rahman al-Tha'alibi: Biography

-From Tunisia at the age of 32, Abdul-Rahman went to perform Hajj to Mecca, ending his initial travels in search of knowledge.
-After the Hajj he returned to his native Algeria after 20 years.
-It is said that while walking the streets of the Casbah of Algiers, he heard a young man recite verse 34:15 of the Qur'an: "...Eat from the provisions of your Lord and be grateful to Him.
-A good land [have you], and a forgiving Lord."
-He said "this is a beautiful omen!"
-And he resolved to settle there permanently in Algiers for the rest of his life.

-He was entrusted the title of Supreme Magistracy (qadi) by the authorities, but he preferred to abandon all honors and devote himself to asceticism and Sufism.
-He said "there are signs which show that if someone's love for the prophet of God is sincere, then it is necessary for them to give up the pleasures of this low world, to choose poverty, and to live it."
-He also said that one night he saw a dream of the prophet Muhammad standing and offering food to the poor.
-He gave a large part of it to Abd al-Rahman al-Tha'alibi and then said, "when the prophet gives food to someone, shouldn't he immediately vomit it up?"
-He replied, "should I vomit?"
-The prophet bowed down and said "this is not what I meant!"
-After this dream which left him perplexed, he came to understand its interpretation that he was simply commanded to "devote himself into initiating people into the path of God."

-He taught in the Djamaa el Kebir mosque until he died on the Friday of 23rd of Ramadan 875 AH, the 15th of March 1479 after dedicating 95 years of his life to serve Islam and Muslims.
-His funeral was attended by many prominent scholars and political leaders, including Ahmad Zarruq and Ahmed Zouaoui.
-He was buried in Thaalibia Cemetery next to his sheikh Abi Djamaa Al Maknassi in the Casbah of Algiers.
+He taught in the Djamaa el Kebir mosque until he died on the Friday of 23rd of Ramadan 875 AH, the 15th of March 1479 and was buried in Thaalibia Cemetery next to his sheikh Abi Djamaa Al Maknassi in the Casbah of Algiers.

 Disciples

 Abdul-Rahman taught several murids and tolbas in Algiers, as:

 Zawiya

 The zawiya contains his tomb, though it is a misnomer since it does not contain any Sufi order in the building.
 Currently the location houses the tombs of several Algerian historical figures.
 The first construction dates to 1611 CE and has gone through several changes and additions since, with little left of the original today.
 In 1696 Dey al-Hadj Ahmed al-Euldji decided to turn it into a funeral mosque.
 More tombs have been added over the years.
 Today the mausoleum is often visited by locals of Algiers, especially on Fridays and religious holidays.